You can be banned (disqualified) from driving if you are either:

 - 12 months, if you get a second disqualification within 3 years

-- 2 years if you get a 3rd disqualification
+- 2 years, if you get a third disqualification within 3 years

 Disqualified for 56 days or more

 If you’re disqualified for 56 days or more you must apply for a new licence before driving again.

-You might also have to retake your driving test or take an extended driving test before getting your new licence.
+You might also have to retake your driving test or take an extended driving test before getting your full licence.
 The court will tell you if you have to do this.

 Disqualified for less than 56 days